elkorn/afronski.github.io/_posts/2013-10-08-creating-a-custom-vagrant-box.md

 root> usermod -aG users,wheel vagrant
 {% endhighlight %}

-And final step here - disable password for `sudo` command in `wheel` group:
+And the final step here - disable password for `sudo` command in the `wheel` group:

 {% highlight bash %}
 root> visudo

-# Uncomment or add line like below:
+# Uncomment or add a line like below:
 %wheel ALL=(ALL) NOPASSWD: ALL
 {% endhighlight %}